Be sure to subscribe to this blog so you don't miss a thing and forward this to a friend if you found it helpful. Comments? Please share them below!

 Have a Merry Christmas!

-as in the world at large - that is the thanks we owe to the ice age winters."
+"The evolutionary advantage to compete and succeed in the world of business as in the world at large - that is the thanks we owe to the ice age winters." |

 In the wake of the Newtown school massacre, we've noted a strong uptick in our site traffic by people wanting to find out how different the U.S. might be if the nation adopted Canada's much more restrictive firearms laws.
 This post gathers all our analysis on that topic from 2011 in one place.